Commission on Disabilities

 Sections 503 and 504 provide a context for assessment of specific Commission charter directives presented later in this report.
 It is the Commission’s conclusion that the County has exercised due diligence in implementing and monitoring compliant programs.

-C. Review the provision of access for persons with disabilities to public places
+C. Review the provision of access for persons with disabilities to

 within the county and recommend improvements where needed.

-Sidewalk, Crosswalk and Traffic Signal Safety
+Sidewalk, Crosswalk and Traffic

-Sidewalk, crosswalk and traffic signal safety is addressed in Section A above.
-The Commission recommends the implementation of a proactive sidewalk maintenance program.
+signal safety is addressed in Section A above.
+The Commission recommends the

 Access to Information on County Department Websites

-With input from a member of the public, with expertise in webpage accessibility, the Commission conducted an audit the County main home page.
-Access issues were identified and the County Information Services Department was notified.
+audit the County main home page.
+Access issues were identified and the County

-The Information Services Department responded that it is working on a webpage upgrade that will result in compliance with ADA guidelines.
-IS staff believe they can complete a conforming version of the webpage within six months.
+Department responded that it is working on a webpage upgrade that will result

-In conjunction with this project, ISD staff will formulate webpage design guidelines for County departments.
+ISD staff will formulate webpage design guidelines for County departments.

 Information Services Department staff encouraged the Commission to continue its involvement as the project moves forward.